 The archipelago is a haven of coral reefs, sponge gardens and more than 650 species of fish.
 It is also home to green, hawksbill, and flatback turtles that nest on its beaches.
 Dugongs, whales and dolphins have also been spotted in surrounding waters.
 Island wildlife includes wader birds and wallabies.

 Enjoy a tour, dive and snorkel or while away the hours on your boat amongst the islands, 25 which are nature reserves.
 Many of the islands lend themselves to day trips and while there are no facilities, camping is permitted on some of the islands such as Enderby, Eaglehawk, Dolphin and Gidley Island.

-Discovery Cruising offers a variety of boat tours including day cruises and an overnight island camping (with equipment hire) tour.
 View the archipelago from above with Helispirit, you can even stopover on one of their scenic flights to have an island picnic!

 This coastal playground also offers world-class fishing spots for deep water, reef or sheltered inlet fishing.
 Public boat ramps are located at Dampier, Karratha Back Beach, Johns Creek, Point Samson and Cossack, and boat charters are available from Dampier.
 For more information about fishing the Dampier Archipelago, contact Karratha Visitor Centre.
 Always check the weather and tides and inform someone responsible of your trip details.

 While the wildlife is the star of the archipelago, the people of the Pilbara provide a colourful social history to the area, one example being the captivating story behind Sam’s Island, originally known as Tidepole Island.